 \subsection{Non extremal $AdS_{d+1}$-RN black holes}

-Having considered the perturbative are computation techniques in subsection \ref{subsec_min_area_hd}, we are now in a position to take up the detailed computation of the holographic entanglement negativity for dif{}ferent finite temperature mixed state configurations of a single subsystem with a long rectangular strip geometry in $CFT_d$s dual to non extremal $AdS_{d+1}$-RN black holes for various limits of the temperature $ T $ and the chemical potential $ \mu $.
-This involves the perturbative expansion of the areas of the bulk static extremal surfaces homologous to relevant combinations of the subsystem and auxiliary subsystems, as mentioned in subsection \ref{subsec_min_area_hd}.
-We set of{}f with the regime of small chemical potential and low temperature in subsection \ref{sub2sec_hen_non_ext_hd_smallCP_lowT}, proceeding next to the case of small chemical potential and low temperature in subsection \ref{sub2sec_hen_non_ext_hd_smallCP_highT} before finishing with the large chemical potential and low temperature limit in subsection \ref{sub2sec_hen_non_ext_hd_largeCP_lowT}.
+In this subsection we utilize the area results for RT surfaces desribed above to compute the holographic entanglement negativity for finite temperature mixed states of single subsystems with a long rectangular strip geometry in $CFT_d$s dual to non extremal $AdS_{d+1}$-RN black holes for various non trivial limits of the temperature $T$ and the chemical potential $\mu $ describing dif{}ferent regimes.
+This involves the perturbative expansion of the areas of the bulk RT surfaces for appropriate combinations of the subsystem and the auxiliary subsystems, as mentioned in subsection \ref{s2areahd}.
+We begin with the regime of small chemical potential and low temperature in subsection \ref{s3hdnescplt}, proceeding to the case of small chemical potential and low temperature in subsection \ref{s3hdnescpht} and the large chemical potential and low temperature limit in subsection \ref{s3hdnelcplt}.